 - Handlebar: The Minu’s handlebar is 42.5 inches high, to the YOYO’s 43″.
 Neither adjust and they are both better for tall people.

 - Canopy: Both strollers have flip-out visors attached to the sun canopy for extra coverage; the canopies are comparable.

-- Infants: Both can handle infants 0-6 months with the purchase of a bassinet; the Minu has a “From Birth” kit for $129, the Yoyo+ has the Newborn Pack for $225.
+- Infants: Both can handle infants 0-6 months with the purchase of a bassinet; the Minu V2 has a “From Birth” kit for $199 (or you can use the Vista Bassinet if you have one), the Yoyo2 has the Newborn Pack for $225.
 Both offer car seat adapters for Euro seats.

 Wait – we have one more cool thing to show you!